 As a doctrine, reincarnation has held sway- even been taken for granted- for much too long.
-It is time for a counter-argument to join a handful of other writers, who have confronted this issue.
-I hope this present book is a worthy companion.
+This book will answer all the claims made for reincarnation. while providing a counter-argument that, hopefully, will convince the reader.
 So come with me on a journey, hopefully, towards the truth and the light...